ergo-services/ergo/docs/extra-library/applications/radar.md

     scrape_interval: 15s
 ```

 Align `scrape_interval` with `MetricsCollectInterval` in Radar options.
-The default collect interval is 10 seconds -- scraping more frequently than the collect interval returns identical data.
+The default collect interval is 10 seconds; scraping more frequently than the collect interval returns identical data.

 ## Relationship to Health and Metrics Actors

 Radar uses [Health](../actors/health.md) and [Metrics](../actors/metrics.md) actors internally.
 The helper functions in the `radar` package delegate to these actors by their internal registered names.
-If you need capabilities beyond what the helpers expose -- embedding the metrics actor for direct Prometheus registry access, custom health actor behavior with `HandleSignalDown` callbacks, or shared mux with additional HTTP handlers -- use the underlying actors directly.
+If you need capabilities beyond what the helpers expose (embedding the metrics actor for direct Prometheus registry access, custom health actor behavior with `HandleSignalDown` callbacks, or shared mux with additional HTTP handlers), use the underlying actors directly.

 Radar is designed for the common case: production nodes that need standard health probes and Prometheus metrics with minimal setup.
 For advanced scenarios, the building blocks are available as separate packages.